 The Main Attractions of Gobustan

 Gobustan sits approximately 67km south of Baku.
 The archaeological park here dates back to 1966.
-In 2007, it was designated as being a UNESCO world heritage site.
+In 2007, it was designated as a UNESCO world heritage site.

 Gobustan National Park and Petroglyphs